nishantsingh93/Deceptive-Visualization/README.md

 Today, data is become a driving force to make decisions  affecting millions of people.
 Since this is a deceptive project, I will try to show what the data actually tells its viewer and how can it be manipulated to something completely different and misleading to convince people otherwise.

 **Data:**
-The data that I have analyzed came from Kaggle, and I used an existing visualization done on this data by Cleuton Sampaio to first understand his findings, present my thoughts about it, criticize it, and do a better Visualization using the same data and same metrics that the author of the original Visualization used.
+The data I have found for this project is from Centers for Disease Control and Prevention data base by using their wisqars platform.
+But before extracting the relevant data, following filters have  to be applied:

+1. In report type go to Incidents of Violence and check the field All Violent Incident Counts and Percentages
+2.

-* Link of the data set: https://www.kaggle.com/zusmani/us-mass-shootings-last-50-years/data
+* Link of the data set: https://wisqars.cdc.gov:8443/nvdrs/nvdrsDisplay.jsp

 **Project plan:**
 This project will be based on exploration rather than confirmation.